Fabo011/bachelor-project/README.md

 ## Installation

-Disclaimer: This is made and tested on Apple M1.
+Disclaimer: This is made and tested on Apple M1 with 16gb RAM.

 ```
 python3 -m venv venv